-3. Add Category & Description to Your Bing Places Listing
+3. Add a Category & Description to Your Listing

 Next, you’ll be prompted to choose your business type.
 If you’re not sure, you can choose the last option from the list of business segments and then type in your business category.
 Then, add your address, or if you don’t wish to display a physical address, you can hide your address.

-Continue to follow the prompts to add your email, social media links, and directory profile links (e.g., Yelp for Business), and finally, add up to 100 photos to display on your Bing Places listing.
+Follow the prompts to add your email, social media links, and directory profile links (e.g., Yelp for Business), and finally, add up to 100 photos to display on your business listing.

-4. Verify Your Business With Bing for Business
+4. Verify Your Business to Complete Your Listing

-- Gain more organic exposure from the second-most used search engine
+- More organic exposure for your brand from the second-most used search engine

 - Capture the attention of a different audience